OPEN FOR APPLICATIONS | Rip It Up: Here’s to the joy and defiance of being young in the UK

 The Guidelines give you an overview of our strategic objectives, our commitment to access and inclusion and additional areas of focus, as well as our eligibility and assessment criteria.

-All applications (Cross-FAN, Bespoke and Menu titles) are to be submitted via the Airtable link below
+All MENU applications are to be submitted via the Airtable link below

 If you require this application form in a different format, please let us know.